sblask-webextensions/webextension-image-forward/README.md

    display.
  - You can use `about:config` to modify `extensions.imageforward.linkURLRegExp` to control which links count as images.
-To configure minimum width and height of embedded images to be shown, you can modify `extensions.imageforward.minHeight` and `extensions.imageforward.minWidth`.
+To avoid getting 1 pixel images or other irrelevant images, you can configure minimum width and height of embedded images to be shown.
+You can also restrict by name like with image links(by default all names are matched).
+The relevant settings are `extensions.imageforward.minHeight`, `extensions.imageforward.minWidth` and `extensions.imageforward.imageURLRegExp`.
- - For fullscreen, simply press F11 to enable Firefox' fullscreen display
+ - For fullscreen, simply press F11 to enable Firefox' native fullscreen functionality
  - There are only 3 custom keyboard shortcuts, `Ctrl Space` for cycling through image links, `Ctrl Shift Space` for cycling through embedded images and `Ctrl Shift Escape` to go back to the web page images.
 All three